dramco-iwast/docs/at-commands/set-dev-eui.md

 ```

 ### Description
 Set the LoRa Device EUI for this motherboard.
-The `<the_lora_dev_eui>` field is sent as a **16-digit hex string** in ASCII format as defined [here](../at-commands).
+The `<lora_dev_eui>` field is sent as a **16-digit hex string** in ASCII format as defined [here](../at-commands).
 This device EUI should match the settings for your TTN application.
 The 16-bit motherboard ID is the same as the last four digits of the device EUI.

 ### Example
 ```